Anmol100399/CMS_PROJECT/README.md

 This project manages a database of video games, utilizing two tables: `games` and `gameDetails`.
 The `games` table stores general information about the games, while the `gameDetails` table holds additional details for each game.

+The application is accessible online at the following link: [Video Games Database]( http://gamercentralx.rf.gd/)

 ## Table Structure

 ### 1. `games` Table